Knowing what “sustainable investing” really means and how it can align with your personal values can transform your investment approach.

 Most investors pursuing sustainable assets have investment priorities beyond financial goals.
 Whether it’s investing in net-zero carbon assets or backing companies with gender-balanced leadership structures, investors are increasingly integrating environmental, social and governance (ESG) factors into their investment approaches and aligning their portfolios to positive ESG outcomes.

 Investors can achieve maximum impact on matters important to them by focusing on three key principles: avoiding harm, prioritising good business practices and contributing to solutions.
 Mapping sustainability expectations with these principles can help investors build a clear roadmap for their sustainable investing journey.

-“We put in time at the outset because we want a clear and defined understanding of what 'sustainability' means to a client," says Andrew Maxwell, director, RBC Wealth Management in the British Isles.
-"In the past, portfolios have been centred around risk and return.
-But by gaining a proper understanding of a client's ethical views, we can construct an appropriate investment solution and periodically measure and track it against their values – that's what client's find valuable."
+“We put in time at the outset because we want a clear and defined understanding of what ‘sustainability’ means to a client,” says Chris Woodward, Director, Investment Counsellor for RBC in the British Isles.
+“In the past, portfolios have been centred around risk and return.
+But by gaining a proper understanding of a client’s ethical views, we can construct an appropriate investment solution and periodically measure and track it against their values – that’s what client’s find valuable.”

 Integrating sustainability into an investment strategy can be complex, particularly when each investor has a different take on what “sustainability” means.
 “Regulators, companies and even governments have different understandings of what is sustainable,” explains Stephen Metcalf, head of Sustainable Investing at RBC Wealth Management in the British Isles and Asia.

 For some, avoiding certain assets is a priority.
 This is known as “negative screening” or a “blunt tool approach,” Woodward says.
 Other investors proactively seek out investments with a positive impact on the environment, such as investing in renewable energy.